 For better gut health, these 7 foods will help!

 The Benefit: Kind of like a drinkable yogurt, kefir is a fermented dairy product that contains oligosaccharides, complex carbs, that feed beneficial bacteria.
 And keeping those tiny microorganisms content will help supercharge your immune system.

 Healthy Tip: Keep your kefir cold—the live and active cultures are sensitive to heat—and be sure to avoid kefir with sky-high sugar content.
 Too much sugar damages your healthy intestinal flora.

 Photo: (cc) Miss Yasmina/Flickr

-The Benefit: Like kefir, Greek yogurt also serves as a potent diary-based probiotic, and also boasts 15 to 20 grams of protein per 6-ounce serving and amino acids that will jump-start your metabolism.
+The Benefit: Like kefir, Greek yogurt also serves as a potent dairy-based probiotic, and also boasts 15 to 20 grams of protein per 6-ounce serving and amino acids that will jump-start your metabolism.